GaliaZim/PQFinder/README.md

 ### <a name='results'>Results</a>
 The materials described bellow can be found in the [SupplementMaterial directory](https://github.com/GaliaZim/PQFinder/tree/master/SupplementMaterial).
 1. The results of the above run were processed into [this session file](https://github.com/GaliaZim/PQFinder/blob/master/SupplementMaterial/pqt-instances-found-in-plasmids.csb).
-To view it use [CSBFinder](https://github.com/dinasv/CSBFinder).
+To view it use [CSBFinder-S](https://github.com/dinasv/CSBFinder).
 2. The generated PQ-trees along with some useful information is found in [this file](https://github.com/GaliaZim/PQFinder/blob/master/SupplementMaterial/dataset-pqtrees-information.xlsx).
 The data columns in the file are the following:
 	- **family_id:** The id of the gene cluster that the PQ-tree represents
-	- **#Members:** The number of distinct gene orders of the families found using CSBFinder.
+	- **#Members:** The number of distinct gene orders of the families found using CSBFinder-S.
 	- **COG PQT:** The PQ-tree in parenthesis representation with the full COG ID of the genes.
 	- **Category PQT:** The PQ-tree in parenthesis representation with every gene's COG replaced by its main category letter.
 	- **O PQT:** The PQ-tree in parenthesis representation ignoring the genes.
 Every gene is represented as the letter O.